 Key Takeaways

-2. functools.lru_cache is the standard tool: Available since Python 3.2, it provides a configurable bounded cache with LRU eviction.
-The default maxsize is 128.
-Set it to None for unbounded caching.
+- functools.lru_cache is the standard tool: Available since Python 3.2, it provides a configurable bounded cache with LRU eviction.
+The default

-5. Warm the cache to avoid hitting the recursion limit: For deeply recursive functions, call the function with incrementally larger inputs so that the cache builds up layer by layer.
-This avoids RecursionError without increasing sys.setrecursionlimit.
+hits,misses,maxsize, andcurrsizefields tell you how effectively the cache is working.
+High miss rates suggest the cache is too small or the function is not being called with repeated arguments. - Warm the cache to avoid hitting the recursion limit: For deeply recursive functions, call the function with incrementally larger inputs so that the cache builds up layer by layer.
+This avoids

 Python's built-in caching decorators are the simplest and most reliable way to speed up recursive functions.
 One decorator, one import, and the algorithm's time complexity drops by orders of magnitude.